 There no doubt bringing a drone on your Africa safari is an excellent idea.
 But operating a drone in Uganda, like any country, has some hoops you have to jump before you can bring the drone to capture those golden savanna moments in the wild.

-Many travelers these days buy a drone to shoot impeccable videos angles of the places they’ll be visiting a normal camera cannot shoot but when you’re crossing international borders, not being aware of the local laws can cost you fines, hassle, the loss of your drone, or worse.
-Some countries, even those very popular with tourists, prohibit unmanned aerial vehicles (UAVs e.g. drones) from being imported at all.
+These days, many travelers buy a drone to shoot impeccable video angles of the places they’ll visit, which a regular camera cannot shoot.
+When you’re crossing international borders, not being aware of the local laws can cost you fines, hassle, the loss of your drone, or worse.
+Some countries, even those very popular with tourists, prohibit crewless aerial vehicles (UAVs, e.g., drones) from being imported at all.

-In Uganda Many travelers have been caught off guard at the customs desk and end up losing their drones but since May 20, 2020, the Civil Aviation Authority (CAA) announced operating a drone in Uganda procedures and also announced importation procedures for RPA/Drones in Uganda.
+In Uganda, Many travelers have been caught off guard at the customs desk and lose their drones.
+Since May 20, 2020, the Civil Aviation Authority (CAA) announced operating a drone in Uganda procedures and announced importation procedures for RPA/Drones in Uganda.

 Here are guidelines on importation and operation of remotely piloted aircraft (Drone) in Uganda. #aviation @MoWT_Uganda @UPDFspokespersn @mtic_uganda @TourismBoardUg @TouroperatorsUG @MoICT_Ug @UgandaMediaCent @KCCAUG @DailyMonitor @newvisionwire @LillyAjarova @MTWAUganda @MIA_UG pic.twitter.com/2ROr2GPnRP— Uganda CAA (@UgandaCAA) May 20, 2020

-Research on operating drones in Uganda was conducted by the CAA in July 2019 and they described a drone as:
+The CAA conducted research on operating drones in Uganda in July 2019, and they described a drone as: